waferbaby/usesthis/posts/2020-11-26-elisabeth.fosslien.markdown

 ### And what software?

 I use [Adobe Illustrator][illustrator] for anything illustration related.
-I tried to switch to an [iPad Pro][ipad-pro] and the program [Procreate][procreate-ios] recently but I found that you don’t get the same precision that you do in Illustrator.
+I tried to switch to an [iPad Pro][ipad-pro] and the program [Procreate][procreate-ios] recently but I found that you don't get the same precision that you do in Illustrator.
 I write everything in [Google Docs][google-docs].
 My old coworker created this amazing thing called [Draftback][], which lets you play back your revision history in a Google Doc.
 It's super fun to see how much even a paragraph might change over time.
 I love seeing people's revision history.
 It's like getting a peek into how their brains work, and their writing processes.

 ### What would be your dream setup?